RocketCommunicationsInc/astro/packages/astro-uxds/_content/components/pop-up.md

 # Pop Up

-A Pop-Up provides users with a quick way to access common actions for a highlighted item.
+A Pop Up provides users with a quick way to access common actions for a highlighted item.

 ## Rules of Thumb